MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/certificate-rotation-on-prem.md

 7. During the update, the environment will be unavailable.

 8. After the environment is successfully updated with the new certificates, you can check the new thumbprints in Service Fabric Cluster Explorer.
-Note that the name of the thumbprint name from Service Fabric Explorer might differ from the names of the thumbprints that you in Lifecycle Services.
-However, their values should be the same.
+Note that the name of the thumbprint name from Service Fabric Explorer might differ from the names of the thumbprints that are in Lifecycle Services.
+Despite the differences, the values should be the same.

 	Here is an example of how the name of the same thumbprint might differ.